-SLC Tuition Fee and Course Grant
+Student Loans Tuition Fee and Course Grant

 Students who already hold a qualification which is equivalent or higher than the new qualification being undertaken will not be eligible for the part time undergraduate grant or loan.

-Application forms are available from all our campuses.
-However, we would advise that students apply on line via the Education Authority website www.studentfinanceni.co.uk
+Students must apply on line via the Education Authority website www.studentfinanceni.co.uk

 Students who have not applied for a loan or grant must pay full fees at enrolment.